The Fastest Way To The Top is Together

 Hollywood likes to depict women as cut-throat adversaries out for themselves but more often than not, I’ve found that women are conscious of the struggle we share in succeeding in the world of business and the "do" lend a hand when they can.
 Maybe a kind HR woman gave you the inside scoop at your first job or maybe a colleague explained a gaff you made in a presentation—we all have stories in which women were kind to each other.
 Women know, on some level, that the two sexes are often perceived as pitted against each other, and realize they need to stick together.

 Sheryl Sandberg’s book “Lean In” was an important book for igniting the conversation around women’s lack of equality in the workplace that is still going strong two years later.
 In an illuminating critique of the book, Vanessa Garcia explains how Sandberg’s advice for women to “lean in” sounds good on the surface but is too mired in male-dominated corporate structure to succeed.
 Garcia argues that what Sandberg is really asking women to do is to lean into a corporate culture created by men and that by submitting to those rules women can make changes to that same structure.
-For Garcia, this gives women a false sense of hope can won’t work.
-The system needs to be altered on a structural basis and when women only lean in they are submitting to the status quo.
+For Garcia, this gives women a false sense of hope and it won’t work.
+She continues suggesting the system needs to be altered on a structural basis.
+When it's just women leaning in they are submitting to the status quo.

-As women, we are invested in seeking to alter the corporate structure and working together is the only way to bring about change.
+I agree that seeking to alter the corporate structure and working together is the only way to bring about change.
 When women work together and speak as a collective change can occur at a structural level.
 When my colleague and friend Sheree Mann, COO of The Right Plan, achieves great things and I point to her success in my presentations, it reinforces our collective strength, even though she’s not there.
-The way to the top is together, not alone!
+The fastest way to the top is together, not alone!

 Who can you support whom you’ve not thought of or maybe even taken for granted?